North Korea and weapons of mass destruction: Operational delivery systems

 There is evidence that North Korea has been able to miniaturize a nuclear warhead for use on a ballistic missile.
 According to Japan's defense white paper North Korea does possess the ability to miniaturize nuclear weapons.
 A defense white paper from South Korea in 2018 said North Korea's ability to miniaturize nuclear weapons has reached a considerable level.
 In a leaked report the American Defense Intelligence Agency also claims North Korea can miniaturize nuclear warheads for ballistic missiles.
 Whether North Korea has technology to protect their missiles upon re-entry is unknown.
 Some analysts suggest North Korea's new missiles are fakes.
 Various North Korean rocket tests continued into the 2010s, for example in 2013, in 2014, and in 2016.
 North Korea performed no tests of medium-range missiles sufficiently powerful to reach Japan in 2015, but South Korea's Yonhap news agency believes that at least one missile fired during North Korea's March 2016 missile tests is likely a medium-range Rodong missile.
-North Korea appeared to launch a missile test from a submarine on April 23, 2016; while the missile only traveled 30 km, one U.S. analyst noted that "North Korea's sub launch capability has gone from a joke to something very serious".
 An August 2016 North Korean missile test of a Rodong missile that flew 1000 km landed about 250 km west of Japan's Oga Peninsula, in international waters but inside Japan's exclusive economic zone, prompting Japan to condemn the "unforgivable act of violence toward Japan's security".

 As of 2016, North Korea is known to have approximately 300 Rodong missiles whose maximum range is 1,300 km (800 mi).

+North Korea appeared to launch a missile test from a submarine on April 23, 2016; while the missile only traveled 30 km, one U.S. analyst noted that "North Korea's sub launch capability has gone from a joke to something very serious".
+However, as of 2023, there appears to be slow progress developing submarine-launched ballistic missiles (SLBM), possibly as the development was lowered in priority given the good progress with substantially more survivable land-mobile missiles.

+The U.S. is sanctioning six individuals and five entities in China for supporting North Korea's WMD and ballistic missile programs.
+This network aided a DPRK representative linked to the Second Academy of Natural Sciences.
+The U.S. aims to disrupt these networks to counter regional destabilization and Russia's actions in Ukraine.